felixbrunner/magpy/content/pages/about_me.md

 ## About
 I'm Felix Brunner, Phd candidate in financial economics and data science apprentice.
 I am currently working on my PhD thesis in empirical asset pricing and am deepening my skills in all things data science, machine learning and programming on the side.
-My languages of choice are Python, Octave (Matlab) and LaTex.
+My languages of choice are Python, Octave/Matlab and LaTex.
 Check my GitHub for some of my side-projects.

 I live in Portugal.
 Feel free to approach me if you need my skills!